 The development of adequate diets for the person with chronic kidney disease should be performed by a clinical or hospital nutritionist dietitian, expert in this area.

 In addition, assistance to culinary techniques workshops and prescriptions for chronic renal failure is very helpful.
 Consult your referral hospital, or associations of people with kidney disease in your city or region.

 To facilitate this information, Botanical online has compiled a list of recommended foods, and an example of a weekly menu for chronic kidney disease.
-You can get them in the following two links:
+You can get them in the following links:

-More information on kidney disease in the listing above.
+More information on kidney disease.